edinburgh-napier/set09121/lectures/lecture15.md

 # Example - Maze Solving

 - To solve a maze we can use a particular trick.
-    - This only works if the maze two or more ways in and out of the maze.
+    - This only works if the maze has no shortcuts
 - The basic algorithm is:
     - Walk forward from the entrance until you hit a wall.
     - Turn left.